auth0/auth0-deploy-cli/docs/using-as-cli.md

 ### `--env`

 Boolean.
-Indicates if tools should ingest environment variables or not.
+Indicates if the tool should ingest environment variables or not.
 Default: `true`.

 ### `--proxy_url`, `-p`